mistergij/hello-world/README.md

 Hello!

-mistergij here, I like coding in Python and electricl engineering.
+mistergij here, I like coding in Python and electrical engineering.